Astros Validate Houston Strong with World Series Win!

 Each year the best team of the National League faces off with the best team of the American Baseball League for the World Series which is the ultimate prize.

-Jim Crane is now the owner of the Astros having paid some 600 million dollars plus to Drayton McLane for the team in 2011.
+Jim Crane is now the owner of the Astros.
+He paid some 600 million dollars plus to Drayton McLane for the team in 2011.
 He has made some immediate changes for people attending Astros games.

 Mr. Crane now allows people to bring food and water into the stadium and has also lowered ticket prices.
 This is a welcomed accommodation to the die-hard fans of the Astros as he will be reshaping the team and building it for the future.

 This was the 2017 celebratory year that the Houston Astros won the World Series Championship title playing against the Los Angeles Dodgers.
-It was a hard fought battle ending in the 7th game.
+The hard fought battle was over by the 7th game.
 Kudos to Jim Crane and his entire team of coaches and players proving that we are indeed #Houston Strong!

 The Astros baseball team is young and we have new rising stars which should lead us to further World Series victories in the future.
-The outfielder George Springer was just named the World Series most valuable player.
+The outfielder George Springer just became the World Series most valuable player.

 Awarded to Justin Verlander was the American League Championship Series most valuable player distinction.
-Look to others like Jose Altuve, Carlos Correa and many others to hit, throw and run their way to further championships.
+Look to others like Jose Altuve, Carlos Correa and many others, to hit, throw and run their way to future championships.